Text size

 a.
 Time limit for submitting national documents

 As a general rule, the time limit for entering into the national phase in Japan is 30 months from the priority date.
-In order to advance a PCT international application into the national phase in Japan, Japanese translations* of the PCT international application must be submitted to the JPO within 30 months from the priority date and a special transmittal form (Form No. 53 (PDF:30KB)) is available for such submission.
+In order to advance a PCT international application into the national phase in Japan, Japanese translations** of the PCT international application must be submitted to the JPO within 30 months from the priority date.
+A special transmission form (Form No. 53 .pdf (78KB)) is available for such submission.
 This will hereinafter be referred to as the "time limit for submitting national documents".

 b.
 Special time limit for submitting translations